Welcome to the Alaska Board of Fisheries

 The Alaska Board of Fisheries consists of seven members serving three-year terms.
 Members are appointed by the governor and confirmed by the legislature.
 Members are appointed on the basis of interest in public affairs, good judgment, knowledge, and ability in the field of action of the board, with a view to providing diversity of interest and points of view in the membership (see Alaska Statute 16.05.221).

-The board meeting cycle is three years long.
-The Meetings generally occur from October through March.
-The Board of Fisheries meets four to six times per year in communities around the state to consider proposed changes to fisheries regulations around the state.
-The board uses the biological and socioeconomic information provided by the Alaska Department of Fish and Game, public comment received from people inside and outside of the state, and guidance from the Alaska Department of Public Safety and Alaska Department of Law when creating regulations that are sound and enforceable.
+The board has a three-year meeting cycle (above), and generally holds meetings from October through March.
+The Board of Fisheries meets four to six times per year in communities around the state to consider proposed changes to fisheries regulations.
+The board uses biological and socioeconomic information provided by the Alaska Department of Fish and Game, public comment received from people inside and outside of the state, and guidance from the Alaska Department of Public Safety and Alaska Department of Law when creating regulations that are sound and enforceable.

 Board of Fisheries Authority

 The Board of Fisheries is established under Alaska Statute 16.05.221 for the purposes of the conservation and development of the fisheries resources of the state.
 The Board of Fisheries has the authority to adopt regulations described in AS 16.05.251 including: establishing open and closed seasons and areas for taking fish; setting quotas, bag limits, harvest levels and limitations for taking fish; and establishing the methods and means for the taking of fish.
 The regulations the Board of Fisheries has authority over are 5 AAC Chapters 1- 77.

 Contact the Boards Support main office at (907) 465-4110, or see detailed contact information.